deepgram-devs/video-chat/CONTRIBUTING.md

     * Add one or more files in the language directory with snippets.
     * Update the `package.json` to include the snippets you added.

-We also welcome anyone to work on any existing issues with the `👋🏽 good first issue` tag.
+We also welcome anyone to work on any existing issues with the `good first issue` tag.

 ## Requirements